Free SAM.gov just hands you the PDF. We read it for you and flag the bid traps, the incumbent, and what they got paid. Take a look. »

 This is where most DoD construction contractors run into trouble.
 Level 2 requires 110 practices based on NIST Special Publication 800-171.
 It covers how you store, transmit, and protect Controlled Unclassified Information (CUI).
 CUI includes things like building plans for military installations, technical specifications for secure facilities, and personnel or access data related to government property.

 Level 2 also requires a third-party assessment.
-You cannot self-certify at this level.
+You can’t self-certify at this level.
 A CMMC Third-Party Assessment Organization (C3PAO) has to come in, review your systems, and issue the certification.

 Level 3: Expert